Gleb Veremyev: Professional

 Throughout his junior season with the Tigers, there was much speculation where Veremyev, who was eligible to sign with an NHL team at season's end, would sign.
-His size made him an attractive target for many teams looking for a big body on the wing, and he was seen as one of the top collegiate free agents available to be signed.
-On March 21, 2025, Veremyev officially concluded his collegiate career by signing a two-year, entry-level contract with the New York Islanders.
+His size made him an attractive target for many teams looking for a big body on the wing, and he was seen as one of the top collegiate free agents available to be signed.On March 21, 2025, Veremyev officially concluded his collegiate career by signing a two-year, entry-level contract with the New York Islanders.

+Veremyev was named to the Bridgeport Islanders, the Islanders American Hockey League (AHL) affiliate, opening night's roster.
+However, after struggling offensively with Bridgeport, scoring only three goals and an assists in 22 games, Veremyev was sent to the team's ECHL affiliate, the Worcester Railers, spending most of the rest of the season there.
+With Worcester, Veremyev scored six goals and 10 assists in 36 games.

-Personal
+Personal life

 Veremyev is of Russian descent, with both of his parents immigrating from there before his birth.
 As such, he is fluent in both Russian and English.